Cantera/cantera/doc/sphinx/yaml/species.rst

 Redlich-Kwong
 -------------

-A model where species follow the Redlich-Kwong equation of state as :ct:`described here <RedlichKwongMFTP>`.
+A model where species follow the Redlich-Kwong real gas equation of state as :ct:`described here <RedlichKwongMFTP>`.

 Additional fields: